WordPress/openverse/docs/openverse-catalog.md

 # Community Involvement

-We would like to increase the level of community contribution to CC Catalog.
-Details can be found at the [CC Catalog Community Involvement](./openverse-catalog-community-involvement.md) page.
+We would like to increase the level of community contribution to Openverse Catalog.
+Details can be found at the [Openverse Catalog Community Involvement](./openverse-catalog-community-involvement.md) page.